hyperledger/iroha/docs/source/guides/build.rst

 .. code-block:: shell

-  choco install cmake git visualstudio2017-workload-vctools
+  choco install cmake git visualstudio2019-workload-vctools
+  # visualstudio2017-workload-vctools should work as well

 .. hint::
   Despite PostgreSQL is not a build dependency it is recommended to install Postgres now for the testing later.